medewitt/medewitt/README.md

 ### Hi there 👋

-My name is Michael DeWitt and I am a senior data scientist and applied statistician working in health care.
+My name is Michael DeWitt and I am a senior data scientist and applied statistician working in infectious disease research.
 I primarily work in R and Stan, though I am learning Julia.
 Check out my website for more details at <https://michaeldewittjr.com>